sozialhelden/accessibility-cloud/docs/json-api.md

 The server uses HTTP status codes for a general categorization of the errors you get back.
 Typical error codes:

-- `404`: The resource you requested could not be found.
+- `404`: The server could not find the resource you requested.
 - `401`: Your request was not authenticated (e.g. because the token was missing or invalid)
 - `402`: You don't have the necessary privileges to access the requested resource
 - `422`: Your request did not have the right format, e.g. you supplied invalid parameters
-- `500`: Your request could not be processed because there was an internal server error.
+- `500`: The server could not process your request because there was an internal error.

 All error responses from the JSON API contain a JSON body with `reason` and a `details` fields.
 For responses with `422` status code, the details field can contain an array with validation errors for each supplied parameter, e.g. like this: